 Induction Program Mission “To inspire teachers to make the inquiry process the basis for their ongoing professional development.”

 In the Murrieta Valley Induction Program, first and second year candidates are guided through the development of an Individual Learning Plan with the help of their mentor.
 The process is grounded in a developmental view of teaching and recognizes that this complex, demanding profession is learned over the course of several years of study, consultation, and reflective practice, and is accomplished through inquiry into teaching practices in collaboration with a mentor.
 The overarching purpose of the inquiry-based collaboration process is to support first and second year teachers in their development during an induction period following initial professional preparation.
 Candidates learn to focus their professional growth through a dynamic, ongoing, process: planning and teaching lessons, reflecting on the results, and then making informed changes.
 Teacher development is gauged using both the California Curriculum Frameworks and the California Standards for the Teaching Profession.

-The course(s) include information that explains the purpose and requirements of the program, links to ILP documents, meeting dates, program resources, district resources, and program contact information.
+The course includes information that explains the purpose and requirements of the program, links to ILP documents, network meeting dates, program resources, district resources, and program contact information.

-For questions about the Murrieta Valley Induction Program, please contact program director Sean McCarthy by email at email@example.com, or call 951-696-1600, ext 1028.
+For questions about the Murrieta Valley Induction Program, please contact program director Sean McCarthy by email at email@example.com, or call 951-696-1600, ext 1280.